nickmccleery/nickmccleery.github.io/content/posts/04-budgetary-myopia.md

 > "Every business is a software business."

 I find this to be overwhelmingly true.
-An enornomous fraction of businesses are now largely driven by their software and systems.
+An enormous fraction of businesses are now largely driven by their software and systems.
 It's a point that I've found lost on decision makers, who often seem to think of IT equipment and software spend as an unavoidable evil; a pesky and persistent demand for resources that could be better used buying raw widget material or funding a few more trade show visits.